Koreas survey North's railways in hopes of joining networks

 The Kaesong factory park was shut down under the South's previous conservative government in February 2016 following a North Korean nuclear test and long-range rocket launch.

 The joint railway surveys were on hold before the U.N.
 Security Council on Saturday granted an exemption to sanctions that allowed them to proceed.
-Seoul initially said the joint surveys wouldn't violate U.N. sanctions but later admitted Washington had different views and the two sides discussed the matter.
+Seoul initially said the joint surveys wouldn't violate U.N. sanctions but later said that Washington had different views and the two sides had discussed the matter.

-The plan to modernize North Korea's outdated railways and roads and connect them with the South was among many agreements reached between North Korean leader Kim Jong Un and South Korean President Moon Jae-in, who met three times this year amid a diplomatic push that eased tensions over the North's nuclear program.
-Kim also met with President Donald Trump in Singapore in June, when they issued a vague aspirational statement about a nuclear-free Korean Peninsula without describing how or when it would occur.

-The follow-up talks have been rocky with North Korea insisting that sanctions should be removed first before any progress in nuclear negotiations.
-There's also unease between the United States and South Korea over the pace of inter-Korean engagement, which Washington says should move in tandem with U.S.-led efforts to denuclearize the North.